sara-nl/researchdrivedocs/source/Pages/General/rclone.rst

 7. Type in your password and type it in again for confirmation.
 This is the webdav password you have in the ResearchDrive web page at Settings->Security->WebDAV passwords
 8. Confirm your settings

+The **rclone.conf** file resides in **.config/rclone/** by default.

-If you want to put the **rclone.conf** file in a non-standard place, then that is possible, but then you need to run your rclone commands in the following manner:
+If you want to put the **rclone.conf** file in a non-standard place, then that is possible too, but then you need to run your rclone commands in the following manner:

 .. code-block:: console